**I’ve updated this recipe, but also kept the original so you’ll find two recipes at the bottom of this post**

 If I had to choose one snack to live off of it would hands down be chips and salsa – but it has to be good salsa.
 There’s nothing better than great salsa and nothing worse than bad tomato paste-y salsa.
-It’s always my go-to whenever we have people come over or whenever we’re invited to a party with friends.
-You can’t go wrong with chips and salsa.
+This recipe is always my go-to for anything that needs salsa.
+I don’t think I’ve made a different kind of salsa in years, this is the only one I make.
+Although, every few times I make it, I alter the recipe just a little to see if I like something different, but I usually end up making it the original way.

 I like to start the salsa by pulsing some of the large ingredients first, this way they can get to the perfect size without totally pulverizing the rest of the ingredients.